mkrd/DictDataBase/README.md

 ![Tests](https://github.com/mkrd/DictDataBase/actions/workflows/test.yml/badge.svg)
 ![Coverage](https://github.com/mkrd/DictDataBase/blob/main/assets/coverage.svg?raw=1)

-DictDataBase is a simple and fast database for handling json or compressed json as the underlying storage mechanism.
-Features:
+DictDataBase is a fast database for handling json or compressed json as the underlying storage mechanism.
 - **Multi threading and multi processing safe**.
 Multiple processes on the same machine can simultaneously read and write to dicts without losing data.
 - **ACID** compliant.
 Unlike TinyDB, it is suited for concurrent environments.